SylvanM/rusty_crypto/README.md

 So let's choose a HUGE Q, like Q=3329, so Q/4 is a little more than 800, so we'll say we need mS to be under 800 we want m to be as big as possible, maybe say m=200, so we'll say S=4

+Lord have mercy this is inefficient!
+I now see the reason why people like to do this over polynomial rings instead of regular lattices.